Gumieńce: Demographics

-Boundaries
+Government and boundaries

-The boundaries of Gumieńce are approximately determined by Bukowa Street, Witkiewicza Street, Derdowskiego, Ku Słońcu Street, the railway line no. 406, Mieszka I Street, Białowieska Street, railway line no. 432, Krygiera Street, Cukrowa Street, Do Rajkowa Street, railway line no. 408 and 409, Okulickiego Street, Mierzyńska Street, and Welecka Streetm, and alongside the boundaries of the city of Szczecin.
-Gumieńce borders the neighbourhoods of Krzekowo-Bezrzecze, Pogodno, Pomorzany, Świerczewo, and Turzyn, as well as municipalities of Dobra Szczecińska and Kołbaskowo of Poliec County, with the villages of Mierzyn and Warzymice.
-The neighbourhood has a total area of 10.4 km^{2}.
+Gumieńce is one of the nine administrative neighbourhoods forming the subdivisions of the West district in the city of Szczecin, Poland.
+It is governed by a locally elected neighbourhood council with 21 members, and a board of administrators with 5 members, the latter chosen internally.
+Its seat is located at 76 Ku Słońcu Street.
+It borders the neighbourhoods of Krzekowo-Bezrzecze and Pogodno to the north, Świerczewo to the northeast, Turzyn to the east, and Pomorzany to the south, as well as the municipalities of Dobra Szczecińska and Kołbaskowo in Police County, with the villages of Mierzyn and Warzymice.
+Its boundaries are approximately determined by Bukowa Street, Witkiewicza Street, Derdowskiego, Ku Słońcu Street, the railway line no. 406, Mieszka I Street, Białowieska Street, railway line no. 432, Krygiera Street, Cukrowa Street, Do Rajkowa Street, railway line no. 408 and 409, Okulickiego Street, Mierzyńska Street, and Welecka Streetm, and alongside the boundaries of the city of Szczecin.
+Gumieńce have a total area of 10.42 km^{2} (4.02 sq mi).